Sonic the Hedgehog 3C (prototype 0408)

 - Robotnik stops exploding as soon as he begins to fly away.

 - The player enters Act 1 in a rolling state, but does not get stuck in the sand.
+The controls aren't even locked at all, meaning you are permitted to move left or right before you land.

 - Some more object layout differences.